bramato/Dimension-Utility/README.md

 | `LiquidVolumeEnum::QT`    | `'QT'`       |
 | `LiquidVolumeEnum::C`     | `'C'`        |

+## Testing

+This package uses Pest for unit testing.
+To run the tests, follow these steps:

+1. Ensure you have installed the development dependencies:
+    ```bash
+    composer install
+    ```
+2. Run the Pest test suite:
+    ```bash
+    ./vendor/bin/pest
+    ```

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.